Agrilus granulatus

 Identification

-Agrilus granulatus can be distinguished from the similar A. quadriguttatus by several characters: the lower has denser that obscures the surface (less dense in A. quadriguttatus); the has margins that are strongly sinuate at the base with a distinct channel and lateral depressions (evenly rounded with less distinct channel and scarcely pubescent depressions in A. quadriguttatus); and the are more abruptly narrowed posteriorly with tips more coarsely serrulate and more distinct pubescent spots (more gradually narrowed with acutely rounded, less coarsely serrulate tips and less distinct spots in A. quadriguttatus).
+Agrilus granulatus can be distinguished from the similar A. quadriguttatus by several characters: the lower has denser that obscures the surface (less dense in A. quadriguttatus); the pronotum has lateral margins that are strongly sinuate at the base with a distinct channel and pubescent lateral depressions (evenly rounded with less distinct channel and scarcely pubescent depressions in A. quadriguttatus); and the are more abruptly narrowed posteriorly with tips more coarsely serrulate and more distinct pubescent spots (more gradually narrowed with acutely rounded, less coarsely serrulate tips and less distinct spots in A. quadriguttatus).

 Images